PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

          Plasma beta is the ratio of thermal pressure to magnetic pressure.
          """

-* Put any necessary highly technical information in the "Notes" section of a docstring.
+* When a function calculates a formula, put the formula in the extended summary section when it can be done so concisely.
+When the formula is particularly complicated, put it in the "Notes" section.
+Put derivations and extensive discussions of mathematics in the "Notes" section.

 * Private code objects (e.g., code objects that begin with a single underscore, like ``_private_object``) should have docstrings.
 A